programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     pip install jupyter
     pip install ipykernel

-Now, from your spaCy library, you can download the specific English language pipeline used in this lesson:
+Now, from your spaCy library, you can download the specific English language NLP pipeline used in this lesson.
+This can be easily changed to another spaCy language pipeline, for instance Ukrainian - uk_core_news_sm.
+See [spaCy's Models and Languages](https://spacy.io/usage/models) for the entire list.

     python -m spacy download en_core_web_sm

-With your libraries and packages now downloaded through the terminal, we can now register the Python kernel in Jupyter Notebooks (downloaded as part of your package list), which allows you to move from working in your terminal to using Jupyter’s intuitive interface.
+With your libraries and packages now downloaded through your terminal, we can register the Python kernel in Jupyter Notebooks (downloaded as part of your package list above).
+This will allow you to move from working in your terminal to using Jupyter’s more intuitive coding environment.

     python -m ipykernel install --user --name licence_nlp --display-name "Python (AI Licence NLP)"

-Alternatively, if you want to avoid downloading local packages, you can simply click the below link, which will take you to a web-based Jupyter Notebook scaffold, with all the software packages pre-downloaded:
+Alternatively, if you want to avoid downloading local packages, you can simply click the below link.
+This will take you to a web-based Jupyter Notebook scaffold, with all the software packages pre-downloaded:

 [Jupyter Notebook link]

-The code below is mirrored in this web version, however more detail is given here: so it is recommended to toggle between the code window and *Programming Historian* explanations provided.
+The code provided to you below is mirrored in this web version.
+However, we provide you with more detail here, so advise that you toggle between the code window and this *Programming Historian* lesson.

 ### Step 2: Running a Jupyter Notebook

-If you wish to use your own Jupter Notebook, instead of the above web scaffold, simply, type Jupyter Notebook after the *%* in your terminal, this will open up the interface.
+If you wish to use your own Jupter Notebook, instead of the above web scaffold, simply type Jupyter Notebook after the *%* in your terminal, this will open up the interface.

 Select *new* from Jupyter’s drop-down menu.
-You should see the display-name *AI Licence NLP*, click through and open up your notebook.
+You should see the display-name *AI Licence NLP*.

+Click through and open up your new notebook.
 This *kernel*, or Jupyter file, contains all the libraries and packages installed in Step 1.
 Name your notebook something intuitive like *spaCy_licence_experiments*.
-This will save an .ipynb file, which can be shared, as well as (re)uploaded to Jupyter, in case you are working collaboratively.
+This will save an .ipynb file, which can be shared with others, as well as (re)uploaded to Jupyter, in case you are working collaboratively.

-Note: Keep your terminal open, which should now show a green bar and the message 'Connecting to kernel …'.
+Note: Keep your terminal window open, which should now show a green bar and the message 'Connecting to kernel …'.
 If so, the local host is running properly.
-You should receive a warning if you decide to close the terminal, but if not, exit Jupyter and go through the process of starting it up again.
+You should receive a warning if you decide to close the terminal, but if you exit Jupyter, simply go back into the terminal and after the % type Jupyter Notebook again.

-Your screen should now look like *Figure 1*, with Jupyter showing a new notebook, and your terminal running in a smaller window.
+If working locally, your screen should now look like *Figure 1*, with Jupyter showing a new blank notebook, and your terminal running in a smaller window.

 {% include figure.html filename="en-or-enablar-lesson-4-01.jpeg" alt="Visual description of figure image" caption="Figure 1.
 Blank Jupyter Notebook (AI_Licence_NLP kernel), and base terminal running the local host." %}